ianmorgan/graph-store/docs/standards.md

  or a problem with the server) and not genuine application errors, for example trying to create an account that already exists, which should be returned as part of the data (see below).
-In programming terms this can be thought of as an API where any method may through exceptions but any substantial business rule that might require decisions by a client layer (as opposed to dropping into a generic 'something is wrong, please try again' style message) should be coded to as part of the return data.
+In programming terms this can be thought of as an API where any method may through exceptions but any substantial business rule that might require decisions by a client layer, as opposed to dropping into a generic "something is wrong, please try again" style message), should be coded to as part of the return data.

  Servers may still of course return other status codes before they even reaching the application logic, e.g. 404, 401, 503.